netero1010/ServiceMove-BOF/README.md

-# BOF - Lateral Movement Technique by Abusing DLL Hijacking on Windows Perception Simulation Service
+# BOF - Lateral movement technique by abusing Windows Perception Simulation Service to achieve DLL hijacking
 ----
 ServiceMove is a POC code for an interesting lateral movement technique by abusing Windows Perception Simulation Service to achieve DLL hijacking code execution.